 Manthan has been hosting a post budget discussion every year on the very evening of the Budget being announced in the Parliament.
-This discussion is headed by a very fine panelists of professionals from Hyderabad namely S Thirumalai, FCA, Ajay Gandhi, FCA, M R Vikram, FCA, C Parthasarathy, FCA.
+This discussion is headed by a very fine panelists of chartered accountants from Hyderabad namely S Thirumalai, FCA, Ajay Gandhi, FCA, M R Vikram, FCA, C Parthasarathy, FCA.

 S Thirumalai, FCA, Ajay Gandhi, FCA, M R Vikram, FCA, C Parthasarathy, FCA